hpc-carpentry/HPC-R/episodes/03-multicore.Rmd

 ::::::::::::::::::::::::::::::::::::: keypoints

 - To evaluate the fitted model, the availabe data is split into training and testing sets
-- Parallelization decreases the training time
+- Parallelisation decreases the training time

 ::::::::::::::::::::::::::::::::::::::::::::::::